bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:17 AM CT, May 18</p>
+<p class="updated_time"> Latest data: 04:53 AM CT, May 18</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 5° *colder* than today.
+Today's high is 83°, which is 1° *colder* than yesterday.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

-- 70°
+- 71°
-- Breezy and Mostly Clear
+- Mostly Clear
-- 71% humidity
+- 68% humidity
 - 12 mph wind
-- 18% cloud cover
+- 13% cloud cover
 - 45 AQI 🟩
-- 0.75 inches of rain expected in the next 48 hours
+- 0.98 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>